 A man with leprosy came to Jesus for healing.
 “Jesus reached out his hand and touched the man” and he was healed.
 Matthew 8:3.

-But he chose to touch them, and I wonder if he did it to show his compassion and love for them.
+But He chose to touch them, and I wonder if He did it to show His compassion and love for them.

 The human touch is powerful.
 We can use touch as a hug, a handshake, or a simple hand on someone’s arm to display great compassion and care.